 Some common errors

-I will now discuss some six common errors found in abstracts:
+I will now discuss six common errors found in abstracts:

 - An abstract containing English errors.
-The abstract and title are generally the first things that are read in a paper.
-If an abstract contains English errors, it may give a bad impression to readers.
+The title is the first thing that someone reads, and then it is the abstract before reading the whole paper.
+If a title or an abstract contains English errors, it may give a bad impression to readers.

 - An abstract that does not accurately describe the content of the paper.
 Sometimes, only the abstract is available to the reader.
 If the abstract does not give a good overview of the paper, one may not try to access the full paper.